38 IBS Remedies That Will Change Your Life

-When it's not drenched in butter, caramel or oil, popcorn is a gut friendly snack—and one that's packed with fiber (about 3.5 g per 3 cups) and cancer-fighting compounds called polyphenols.
+When it's not drenched in butter, caramel, or oil, popcorn is a gut-friendly weight loss snack—and one that's packed with fiber (about 3.5 g per 3 cups) and cancer-fighting compounds called polyphenols.
 But stick to the air-popped variety.
 Many of the microwaveable varieties line their bags with perfluorooctanoic acid (PFOA)—the same stuff found in Teflon pots and pans.
 Studies have linked the chemical to infertility and weight gain.
 Yikes!
-Go for the natural variety, like the brand found in our 50 Best-Ever Snacks For Weight Loss!

-This antioxidant-rich veggie takes forever to prepare fresh, so we suggest opting for the canned or jarred variety.
+If you don't have time to boil or steam the antioxidant-rich veggie, opt for the canned or jarred variety.
 (Just be sure to rinse off the artichokes if they have been swimming in added sodium.)
-With 14 grams of fiber for a mere 89 calories, this vegetable makes a great side for those combatting IBS and watching their waistlines!
+With 14 grams of fiber for a mere 89 calories, this vegetable makes a great side for those combatting IBS and watching their waistlines.

 This seasonal squash serves up a third of the day's fiber at 9 grams per cup and it's nutritional benefits don't just stop there.
 The naturally sweet veggie contains 30 percent of your daily vitamin C needs.
-The body uses the nutrient to form muscle and blood vessels, and it can even boost the fat-burning effects of exercise, according to Arizona State University researchers.
-For a simple—yet sweet—side dish, halve an acorn squash, scoop out the seeds and add a little butter, cinnamon and a drizzle of maple syrup.
+The body uses the nutrient to form muscle and blood vessels, and it can even boost the fat-burning effects of exercise by 30 percent, according to a study in the Journal of the American College of Nutrition.
+For a simple—yet sweet—side dish, halve an acorn squash, scoop out the seeds and add a little cinnamon and a drizzle of maple syrup.
 Bake for about an hour at 400 degrees F.

-Leafy greens like kale, arugula and spinach contain indigestible fiber that adds bulk to stool, making it easier to pass through the digestive system.
+Leafy greens like kale, arugula, and spinach contain indigestible fiber that adds bulk to stool, making it easier to pass through the digestive system.
 Additionally, they are low in fermentable carbohydrates responsible for triggering bouts of IBS.
 Toss them into smoothies, create salads or steam them.
 Aim for one cup a day raw or ½ cup cooked.
-Speaking of greens, try Garden of Life's Detoxifiber ($15; gardenoflife.com), an organic food-based blend with a balanced ratio of soluble and insoluble fiber that's free of gluten, psyllium and harsh laxatives.
+Speaking of greens, try Garden of Life's Detoxifiber, an organic food-based blend with a balanced ratio of soluble and insoluble fiber that's free of gluten, psyllium, and harsh laxatives.
 Since taking too much fiber too quickly can cause bloating, gradually work your way up to the dosage recommended on the package.
-And take a look at these 10 Superfoods Healthier than Kale!

 Probiotic microorganisms, believed to make the intestinal environment friendlier by populating it with "good" bacteria, are worth a try.
 "Study after study suggests that the influence of those wriggling bugs have a far-reaching impact on our health," writes Tasneem "Dr. Taz" Bhatia, M.D., medical director of the Atlanta Center for Holistic and Integrative Medicine, in her groundbreaking book The 21-Day Belly Fix.

 These little green buggers have come a long way from their days as an unsung bar food: Lactobacillus plantarum and Lactobacillus pentosus have been isolated in olives, fed by the brine in which they're soaked.
-And L. plantarum shows great potential for getting you that flat stomach you're after: This strain can balance your gut bugs and decrease bloating, particularly in people with irritable bowel syndrome, according to the American Society for Clinical Nutrition.
+And L. plantarum shows great potential for getting you that flat stomach you're after: This strain can balance your gut bugs and decrease bloating, particularly in people with irritable bowel syndrome, according to a study in Microbial Ecology in Health and Disease.